Optimal bounds for approximate counting: Introduction

 Furthermore, our algorithm is asymptotically optimal up to a constant factor: any randomized algorithm which is promised that the final counter is in the set $\{1,\ldots,n\}$ and which satisfies \cref{eqn:approx-thm} must use $\Omega(\min\{\log n, \log\log n + \log(1/\eps) + \log\log(1/\delta)\})$ bits of memory with high probability. \end{theorem}

 Note the first term in the $\min$ of the lower bound of \cref{thm:main} is matched by a deterministic counter.
-We further note the space usage of the Morris Counter is also a random variable which satisfies a bound similar to \cref{eqn:space} as long as the counter $N$ is sufficiently large, i.e.\ at least some value $N_\delta = \Omega(\log(1/\delta))$.
-A trivial fix though is to simply maintain a deterministic counter in parallel to the Morris Counter up to the value $N_\delta+1$.
+We further note the space usage of the Morris Counter is also a random variable which satisfies a bound similar to \cref{eqn:space}.
+Next, we show that the Morris Counter itself parametrized to use the same space bound also achieves \eqref{eqn:approx-thm} as long as the counter $N$ is sufficiently large, i.e.\ at least some value $N_\delta = \Omega(\log(1/\delta))$.
+This is a mild restriction, since one can simply maintain a deterministic counter in parallel to the Morris Counter up to the value $N_\delta+1$.
 Then to answer queries, if the counter is at most $N_\delta$, we return it; else if it equals $N_\delta + 1$, we return the estimator based on the Morris Counter.
 As we show in the appendix, this minor tweak is necessary; without it, the Morris Counter would not achieve success probability $1-\delta$ in the desired space.
 We call this slight tweak ``Morris+'', which is similar to a method used in \cite{GronemeierS09}.
 Our next theorem provides an improved analysis of Morris+.
+All logarithms in this paper are base $2$, unless it is stated otherwise.

-\begin{theorem} For any $\eps,\delta\in(0,1/2)$ Morris+, instantiated with appropriate parameters, uses $O(\log\log N + \log(1/\eps) + \log\log(1/\delta))$ bits of memory with high probability and outputs $\hat N$ satisfying
+\begin{theorem} For any $\eps,\delta\in(0,1/2)$ Morris+, instantiated with appropriate parameters, uses $\log\log N + 2\log(1/\eps) + \log\log(1/\delta)+O(1)$ bits of memory with high probability and outputs $\hat N$ satisfying

 \end{theorem}